-Take a look @ new footage, plus images from the TV series "Altered Carbon", based on the 2002 'cyberpunk' science fiction novel by author Richard K. Morgan, premiering February 2, 2018 on Netflix:
+Take a look at footage, plus images from the TV series "Altered Carbon", based on the 2002 'cyberpunk' science fiction novel by author Richard K. Morgan, premiering February 2, 2018 on Netflix:

 "...in this dystopian world, human personalities are stored digitally and downloaded into new bodies.
 Most people have cortical stacks in their spinal columns storing their memories.

 "If their body dies, their stack can be stored indefinitely.
 While most people can afford to get 're-sleeved' at the end of their lives, they are unable to update their bodies.